Algarve-Tourist.com

 The average hours of sunshine per day and amount of rain

-The Algarve stretches across 220km of coastline and more than 25 distinct towns, so choosing the right base matters more here than in smaller destinations.
+The Algarve stretches across more than 25 towns, so choosing the right base makes a real difference to how your holiday feels.

 Most families settle in the central Algarve, the stretch running from Lagos in the west to Vilamoura in the east.
-This is where the large family-oriented hotels cluster, where the waterparks and theme parks are located, and where the greatest concentration of restaurants and excursion operators can be found.
-Package holidays to the Algarve almost always place visitors within this area.
+This is where the large family hotels cluster, where the waterparks are, and where restaurants and excursion operators are on every corner.
+If you have booked a package holiday, this is almost certainly where you are headed.

 The eastern Algarve, beyond Faro, offers a calmer and more authentically Portuguese experience.
-Towns here are quieter, beaches are emptier, and the pace slows considerably.
-The trade-off is distance: waterparks and major attractions require a longer drive.
-The far west, beyond Lagos and along the Atlantic coast, suits a different type of holiday altogether.
-This coastline is rugged and windswept, better suited to surfers and nature lovers than families seeking convenience.
+Towns are quieter, beaches are emptier, and the pace slows considerably.
+The trade-off is distance from the major attractions, so it suits families who are happy to keep things simple.

-The interactive map below shows the best family bases in the Algarve.
-Larger resort towns appear in yellow, quieter towns in green, and waterparks in blue.
+The interactive map below shows the best family bases across the region.
+The larger resort towns are marked in yellow, the smaller towns in green, and theme parks in blue.

 The large resorts: 1) Lagos 2) Praia da Rocha 3) Albufeira 4) Vilamoura